-The impact of climatic change on the coastline of Cell 10 may well be noticeable due to the lack of beach sediments within many of the beach units and the apparent long term submergence of these islands.
+The impact of climatic change on the coastline of Cell 11 may well be noticeable due to the lack of beach sediments within most of the beach units.
 However, many of these beaches are remote with minimal present day human influences (apart from quarrying at some sites) and the beaches will respond in a natural manner without impacting seriously on infrastructure or other anthropogenic features.
-The complexity of the coastal and nearshore zone makes it difficult to predict morphological changes due to the range of inter-relating parameters which affect this zone.
-To identify and quantify the effect on the coastline of changes to any one, or a number, of these parameters would require good quality, long-term data to validate predictive methods and to identify changes in the marine (i.e. hydraulic) climate.
+The complexity of the coastal and nearshore zone makes it difficult to predict morphological changes due to the range of interrelating parameters which affect this zone.
+To identify and quantify the effect on the coastline of changes to any one, or a number of, these parameters would require good quality, long-term data to validate predictive methods and to identify changes in the marine (i.e. hydraulic) climate.